quanbui210/Country/README.md

 ![image](https://user-images.githubusercontent.com/89993167/212177542-b89d4504-70e4-4e94-bd83-2657d7976c39.png)

-5. If user types something nonsense in the input, an error message will shown
+5. If user types something nonsense in the input, an error message will shown and the search button will be disabled

 6. If user types a full valid country name and press Enter (or click Search Icon), navigate to the Country component